Sayadaws Traditional Siberian Cats

 Here at Sayadaws Traditional Siberian cats we sometimes have Siberian cats and Siberian kittens requiring homes please check the Siberian kittens page for details.

-For more up to date info please see our Facebook page.
+For more up to date info please see our facebook page wher we keep it all up to date.

 If you wish to read more about the Siberian Forest cat you can find 'Siberian Forest Cats as Pets', and 'Siberian Cats as Pets' on Amazon. both have their own ideas of the origin of the breed.